-1. The degree programme shall be provided in a semester structure as outlined in the Decision on the Academic Calendar.
+1. The degree programme shall be provided in a semester structure as outlined in the Decision on the Academic Calendar and the decision on a teaching and examination-free week by the Executive Board.

 Article A-3.2 Organisation of the degree programme